 Sanford (Sandy) Reuning is the director emeritus of Ithaca Talent Education School, a private music school devoted to the teaching methods and philosophy of Shinichi Suzuki.
-He is an adjunct Professor of Music at Ithaca College, where he leads the masters degree program in Suzuki Pedagogy, and is director of the Ithaca Suzuki Institutes held each summer at Ithaca College.
+He was an adjunct Professor of Music at Ithaca College, where he led the masters degree program in Suzuki Pedagogy, a position now held by his daughter, Carrie Reuning-Hummel.
+He was the founder and director of the Ithaca Suzuki Institutes held each summer at Ithaca College.

 Sandy graduated from the University of Illinois, where he studied violin with Homer Schmitt of the Walden Quartet, and with Paul Rolland.
 His studies continued at Ithaca College, The Eastman School of Music, Cornell University, and Tanglewood (Lenox, MA), where he performed for a summer under the direction of Leonard Bernstein.
 He is a past president of the New York chapter of the American String Teachers Association (ASTA); was chair of the violin committee for the ASTA String Syllabus; and is a past president and board member of the Suzuki Association of the Americas.
 Currently he serves on the Violin Committee of the Association.